STAT545-UBC-students/hw02-singhg53/hw02-singhg53.md

     ##   Africa Americas     Asia   Europe  Oceania
     ##      624      300      396      360       24

+Using the `summary` function we could see that the continent dataset has five possible variables: Africa, Americas, Asia, Europe, and Oceania.
+In addition, the `summary` function it tells us information about the values of each variable.
+Africa has 624 observations (rows of information) versus Americas has 300 observations.

 Now let’s look at a numerical variable such as lifeExp

 ``` r